wingemo/Object-oriented-/ParallelProgrammingBankSimulator/README.md

 The `Transaction` class implements the `Runnable` interface, which means that it can be executed by a thread.
 The `run` method of the `Transaction` class processes the transaction by calling the `deposit` or `withdraw` method of the `Account` object, depending on the type of the transaction.
 It also prints the ID, amount, and new balance of the account after the transaction is processed.

-## Limitations

-This is a simple simulation of a bank and is not intended for use in a real-world banking system.
-It does not include features such as authentication, security, or error handling.
-It is intended for educational purposes only.

 ## Configuration file

 This is a configuration file it contains several parameters that control the behavior of the system.